the-data-nomadic/the-data-nomadic/README.md

   <li>🏆 Leaderboard rewards and recognition</li>
 </ul>

-Whether you're chasing AI, Multicloud, or Data credentials—this is your moment.<br/>
+Whether you're chasing AI, Multicloud, or Data credentials ,this is your moment.<br/>
 Pick your path.
 Join the race.
 Let’s level up together. ☁️🔥

 ---